TomPace101/nanopore_diffusion/data/params/descriptions.md

 A first attempt at a PNP-reaction simulation, with 2D geometry.
 As yet not complete.

+# notebook

+Data file used for testing purposes while developing code.

+Intended to be loaded only from the appropriate Jupyter notebooks, not from `solver_run.py` or similar scripts.

 # shashank

 Example input files given to Shashank.